Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 The mission **"ethical_ai_collaboration"** has been successfully completed.
-All outlined next steps have been implemented, resulting in a refined ethical AI collaboration framework that:
+All outlined next steps have been implemented, resulting in a Collaborative Ethical AI Framework (CEAF) that:

 1. Key Enhancements:
    - Improved clarity in ethical guidelines, making them easier to understand.